THE CAST

 Dr. Maurice Mazel

 Dr. Maurice Mazel (pronouced: “may-ZELL”) co-founded Edgewater Hospital in 1929 and led the hospital for the next 50+ years.
 During Mazel’s tenure, he was a trailblazer in cardiology and developed a form of open-heart surgery used all across the globe for years.
 He was the doctor to many of Hollywood’s elite and helped to develop a blood clot dissolving drug named Urokinase.
-Under his watch, the mercurial Mazel turned Edgewater Hospital into a sprawling campus of medical buildings and dormitories that looked and ran like a hotel.
+Under his watch, the mercurial Mazel turned Edgewater Hospital into Chicago’s premiere medical facility with a sprawling campus tucked within the residential Edgewater neighborhood.
 Following his death in 1980, the hospital quickly fell apart.
 Many blame the lack of a qualified successor for fueling the hospital’s demise.

 Harriet Hodgini-Mazel